ObliteratedEntertainment/LudumDare54/README.md

    * Github Desktop for an easier UI experience: https://desktop.github.com/

 ## If using Git Bash:

+Ensure you have your SSH keys configured with Github or use GitBash's OAUTH login process.

-  a) Run: `git clone git@github.com:ObliteratedEntertainment/LudumDare54.git`
+Run: `git clone git@github.com:ObliteratedEntertainment/LudumDare54.git`

 ## If using Github Desktop:
   1) On initial install it should prompt you to login with GitHub.com